rachelruijiayang/robotics-teaching-kit-with-jet/docs/module3/lab4_opencv_intro/lab4_opencv_intro.md

 ## Section 8: Line Following

 In this section you will use the `line_follower` node.
-After completing this section, the Jetbot will be able to follow a line on the ground.
+After completing this section, Jet will be able to follow a line on the ground.
 To prepare

 This portion requires some setup and configuration.
 First, the camera on the robot should be rotated to face towards the ground.
 Next, tape will be used to construct a course that the robot must navigate.
 The tape pieces should be straight and the corners of the course should be less than 30 degrees.
 Choose a tape color that is different from the ground color (blue masking tape is a good choice).